emdonahue/aiKanren/README.md

 # aiKanren
-A miniKanren implementation designed to serve as a platform for AI research combining logical and probabilistic reasoning.
+A performant miniKanren implementation designed to serve as a platform for AI research combining logical and probabilistic reasoning.

 ## Documentation
 ## Not Yet Implemented